dpareasy/Assignment1/README.md

 ### The `robot_actions` Node ###

-This node defines the `BehaviorHelper` class which defines the methods for making the robot reason, move to location and move to recharging position.
-This node uses the class `ArmorClient` to make request to the aRMOR server for all the manipulations and queries nedded for making the robot perform its actions.
+This node defines the `BehaviorHelper` class which defines the methods that implements the robot reasoning and moving.
+This node uses the class `ArmorClient` to make request to the aRMOR server for all the manipulations and queries needed for making the robot perform its actions.

-Here the reasoning and moving function pseudocode is shown.
+Here the reasoning and moving function's pseudocode is shown.

 #### The `decide_target` function ####
 ```